- Fan Fiction

 “I’ve come to take my wife with me,” said Mark, indicating Cindy, who had fainted.

-“Oh, Cindy, please, wake up, it’s me, honey…” said Mark, kneeling beside her on the floor.
+“Oh, Cindy, please, wake up; it’s me, honey,” said Mark, kneeling beside her on the floor and stroking her hair.

 “No!
 It wasn’t like that at all!”
 Mark cried.

 “What?
-I’ve only had like five lines!” he complained.
+I’ve only had like three lines!” he complained.
 “I’m a good actor; I got the lead in the school play!
 Here, watch me act!”
 Mark started running around and acting.
 “See?
-Acting!
-La la la!”
+See?”

 “NOOO!
 He can’t leave!
-I haven’t been able to marry him yet!” cried the newcomer as she flung herself at Mark.
-It was Alison, one of the girls’ friends.
+I haven’t been able to marry him yet!” cried the girl at the front door.
+She flung herself at Mark; it was Alison, one of the girls’ friends.

 “Uh oh…” muttered Mark, trying to dodge Alison.

 “MARK!
 MARK!
 MARK!
 MARK!
 MAAAARK!”
-Alison yelled, running after him.
+Alison squealed, running after him.

-“Alison, listen,” said Jenny, taking her aside, “just calm down for a min—”
+“Alison,” Jenny said, taking her aside, “now, just calm down a min—”

 “Alison!
-Shut up or you can’t marry Mark!”
+If you don’t shut up and do everything I say, you can’t marry Mark!”

 “Good.
-Now, I need you to go and talk to Davy, because he’s gonna get mad if someone doesn’t go out with him.”
+Now, first, I need you to go and talk to Davy, because he’s gonna be very upset if someone doesn’t go out with him.”

-“Good, now go and do what I told you,” Jenny said, and returned to the group.
+“Good, now go and do what I told you,” Jenny said.
+Alison pouted and sulked off over to Davy.

 “Cindy, I love you!
 Please, come back and live with me!”
 Mark said.